 The Company has five reportable segments: Fluids Distribution Canada, Fluids Distribution USA, Fluids Blending & Packaging Canada, Fluids Blending & Packaging USA, and Other.
 The Other segment represents insignificant segments and all remaining costs not directly attributable to an operating segment, such as corporate overhead.
 Steel Pipe Distribution and Steel Pipe Manufacturing segments have been presented as discontinued operations following the sale of the Steel Pipe division in Canada.
 The transaction was closed on July 15, 2014 (Note 21).
 As a result of the sale transaction the Steel Pipe division ceased being a reportable segment of the Company.
-This transaction has resulted in comparative information being reclassified.

 Revenues between Fluids Blending & Packaging Canada and Fluids Distribution Canada are recorded on the same basis as an equivalent arm's length transaction.
-Revenue between the remaining divisions is recognized at cost.
 The revenue from external parties reported to the chief operating decision-makers is measured in a manner consistent with that in the consolidated statement of operations.